What to expect when you work with a KAPHP member.

 A professional is not a professional until s/he has been hired.
 Successful professionals can, therefore, provide references.

 Professional performers earn part or all of their living doing what they love to do.
 But even though they are working at something they enjoy, they must still not only put bread on the table and a roof over their head, but they must also purchase insurance, plan for retirement, and pay income tax, including social security.
 They also have job-related expenses—not only costumes and travel expenses, including maintaining vehicles and trailers, but also research expenses—purchasing books and traveling to historic sites and history conferences.
-They join associations such as the Santa Fe Trail Association, the Western History Association, and the Women’s Studies Association so that they can stay on top of the very latest research in their areas.
+They join associations such as the Santa Fe Trail Association, the Western History Association, and the Woman’s Studies Association so that they can stay on top of the very latest research in their areas.
 In addition, many historical performers affiliate with arts organizations.

 New professional performers can truly be bargains.
 If their references are good, then feel sanctimonious that you are helping someone who is new, and smug that you are getting a good deal on a performance that will soon cost much more.

-On the other hand, those whose fees reflect greater expertise and experience also usually have expertise in helping sponsors identify funding and cost-sharing possibilities (see Resources page for links to a few funding agencies).
+On the other hand, those whose fees reflect greater expertise and experience also usually have expertise in helping sponsors identify funding and cost-sharing possibilities

 Contract and Invoice